Monthly Newsletter August 2, 2019 Issue 79

 This month, Houston Public Works will be constructing safe sidewalks in District E. These sidewalk projects have been requested by Council Member Martin in an effort to provide increased pedestrian mobility as well as safety.

 On Wednesday, August 7, Houston Public Works will begin installing concrete sidewalks and wheelchair ramps on the east side of South Shaver, from 4415 South Shaver Street to the driveway at Yes Prep Southeast Public School, 353 Crenshaw Road, Houston, Texas 77034.
 Construction is expected to be completed Wednesday, August 28, weather permitting.
-More information on this project can be found here
+More information on this project can be found here.

 The installation of this sidewalk became a priority for Council Member Martin after an administrator at Yes Prep Public Schools contacted the District E office regarding the lack of sidewalk for students traveling to and from Yes Prep Southeast Public School.
 To address the safety hazards the lack of sidewalk posed, Council Member Martin was happy to allocate $80,904.00 from Council District Service Funds for the installation of the sidewalk.